EvanGottschalk/ConnectToExchange/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 I started working on `ConnectToExchange` in 2017 during the last big bitcoin hype.
-Its purpose is to creating the initial connection with an exchange, and to fetch basic information from the exchange, such as public price data or one's own personal trading history.
+Its purpose is to create the initial connection with an exchange, and to fetch basic information from the exchange, such as public price data or one's own personal trading history.

 `ConnectToExchange` can be used on its own to gather information.
 It can also be imported into other modules to grant them the ability to communicate with exchanges, such as a module for executing trades. `ConnectToExchange` has no function for actually executing a trade itself.